 - Recent improvements in RT have come from better physics and understanding of radiobiology

-Physical improvements include increased conformality of radiation.
-Better conformality means that the dose to cancer can be increased while the dose to normal tissue is decreased.
-Better conformality gives better functional and cosmetic outcomes in normal tissues after treatment.
+Physical improvements include increased conformity of radiation.
+Better conformity means that the dose to cancer can be increased while the dose to normal tissue is decreased.
+Better conformity gives better functional and cosmetic outcomes in normal tissues after treatment.
 The new technologies deliver enough dose to the skin to cure skin cancer and its precursors, and yet leave the normal skin and organs underneath unharmed.

 - The Radiation Treatment Journey

 The journey begins with having a consultation with Prof Fogarty.
 A referral is needed.
 A new patient appointment can be made by ringing (+612) 8722 2800 and asking for an appointment with Professor Fogarty.The process of having radiation is that there needs to be an initial consultation with myself so that I decide if radiation is the best treatment based on experience and knowledge of the literature.
 If I think radiation is warranted, I will offer that to you.
 During the rest of the consultation, I will explain the rationale for treatment, the process and the possible side effects.
 This is necessary for you to give fully informed consent.
 You will need to show your consent by signing a treatment consent form.
 The consent form can be signed by another in charge of your affairs.

 The rationale for radiation is the treatment of diseased cells that are mixed in with normal cells.
 Radiation allows for normal tissue repair of the normal tissue in the volume and yet sterilization of the diseased cells.

 Then we get on with the process.
 First, we organize planning.
 Planning takes about 1-2 hours.
 Usually, we can do the planning on the same day as your initial consultation.
 Planning is aiming the radiation to where it has to go.
 Planning is not scheduling.
 Scheduling is when you have the radiation.
 This should fit your timetable as well as that of the centre.